Jeremiad: Role in American politics

-According to the Canadian literary scholar Sacvan Bercovitch, in a typical American jeremiad, the biblical promise of a perfect society contradicts the actual mistakes of American society The Jeremiad thus has the function of a social corrective in that it links salvation to the righteous behavior of Americans.
-Bercovitch found this pattern in many political speeches, especially by conservative speakers (see Manifest Destiny).
-In his foreword to the 2012 new edition of his book also sees the Jeremiad as part of the discourse of the American left.
+According to the Canadian literary scholar Sacvan Bercovitch, in a typical American jeremiad, the biblical promise of a perfect society contradicts the actual mistakes of American society.
+The jeremiad thus has the function of a social corrective in that it links salvation to the righteous behavior of Americans.
+Bercovitch found this pattern in many political speeches.

 The role of America as a myth and concept of salvation is an important part of the political rhetoric of the United States and is described, among other things, in inaugural speeches.
 America is described as a world and salvation history experiment with a role model character, as a vision and also cited self-accusatory and apocalyptic tones.
 It corresponds to a civil religious tradition of rhetorical millennialism.
-The Yes we can motto utilized by the 44th President of the USA, Barack Obama, is also placed in this context.
-The disputes over sectarian remarks by his former preacher Jeremiah Wright, which questioned Obama's success in the election campaign, were discussed as a double jeremiad, so to speak, Obama's answer, "A More Perfect Union" is also in tradition and was the turning point of the campaign.